What causes the plague? Bubonic plague. Mechanisms of plague development

 • use of anti-plague suits.

-Deaths from plague on the present stage the use of therapy is about 10%.
-If treatment is started at later stages or was absent altogether, the risks increase to 30-40%.
+Death rate from plague modern stage therapy use is about 10%.
+If treatment is started at a later stage or is absent altogether, the risks increase to 30-40%.

-With the right choice of treatment methods restoration of the body takes place in short time , the working capacity is fully returned.
+With the right choice of treatment methods restoration of the body occurs in short time , performance is fully restored.

-Plague is one of the most dangerous infectious diseases with heavy course, in which the lymph nodes are affected, internal organs with development severe sepsis...
-The disease is highly contagious and has a high mortality rate.
-World history describes three pandemics of the plague or "black death", during which more than 100 million people died.
-The causative agent of the plague was also used as a biological weapon during the wars.
-Plague is a serious disease that spreads quickly and affects everyone on the way.
-Today, the level of plague has dropped significantly, but the disease continues to afflict people on a daily basis.
+Plague is one of the most dangerous infectious diseases With severe course, in which the lymph nodes and internal organs are affected with the development severe sepsis.
+The disease is highly contagious and has a high fatality rate.
+In world history, three plague or “Black Death” pandemics have been described, during which more than 100 million people died.
+The plague causative agent was also used as a biological weapon during wars.
+Plague is a serious disease that spreads quickly and affects everyone it meets along the way.
+Today, the level of plague has decreased significantly, but the disease continues to affect people every day.

 Etiology and pathogenesis of the disease

-The causative agent of the plague is the plague stick or Yersinia pestis.
-The bacterium is stable in the external environment; for many years it retains its viability in infected corpses and sputum.
-But it quickly dies at a temperature of 55-60 ° C.
+The causative agent of plague is the plague bacillus or Yersinia pestis.
+The bacterium is stable in the external environment and remains viable for many years in infected corpses and sputum.
+But it quickly dies at a temperature of 55-60° C.

-Fleas Xenopsylla cheopis are the main source of the plague bacillus.
-When a flea is bitten by an animal sick with plague, the pathogen enters its body and remains there.
-A flea bites a healthy animal or person, infecting it with the plague.
+The flea Xenopsylla cheopis is the main source of the plague bacillus.
+When a flea bites an animal suffering from plague, the pathogen enters its body and remains there.
+A flea bites a healthy animal or person, infecting it with plague.
 Rodents are carriers of these fleas.
-They reproduce and move quickly, spreading large numbers of infected fleas and infecting large numbers of people and animals.
+They breed and move quickly, spreading large numbers of infected fleas and infecting large numbers of people and animals.

 The main mechanism of transmission of the disease is transmissible.
-Also, the pathogen is transmitted by airborne droplets, alimentary and contact routes.
+The pathogen is also transmitted by airborne droplets, nutritional and contact routes.

-In humans, the entrance gate for plague infection is damaged skin, mucous membranes, and the digestive tract.
-A person is very susceptible to the plague, therefore, it becomes infected immediately.
-After the plague bacillus enters the body, a small papule with blood contents is formed at the site of the flea bite, which quickly passes.
-The pathogen from the site of the bite enters the bloodstream, and then settles in the lymph nodes.
-In the lymph nodes, Yersinia multiplies, inflammation develops.
-Without treatment, the pathogen from the lymph nodes goes back into the bloodstream with the development of bacteremia and settles on other organs, which further leads to severe sepsis.
+In humans, the entry points for plague infection are damaged skin, mucous membranes, and the digestive tract.
+A person is very susceptible to the plague, so he becomes infected immediately.
+After the plague bacillus enters the body, a small papule with bloody contents forms at the site of the flea bite, which quickly passes.
+The pathogen from the bite site enters the bloodstream and then settles in the lymph nodes.
+In the lymph nodes, Yersinia multiplies and inflammation develops.
+Without treatment, the pathogen leaves the lymph nodes again in the bloodstream with the development of bacteremia and settles on other organs, which subsequently leads to severe sepsis.

-Reservoirs of Yersinia pestis, such as burials of plague patients, are the main reason for its development.
-The pathogen retains its pathogenic properties for decades.
-Therefore, the opening of such burials is the main reason for the development of outbreaks of plague today.
-Also, the reasons for the development of the disease include:
+Reservoirs of Yersinia pestis, for example burials of plague patients, are the main reason for its development.
+The pathogen retains pathogenic properties for decades.
+Therefore, the opening of such burials is the main reason for the development of plague outbreaks today.
+Other causes of the disease include:

 • excavations of old burials, historical excavations;

 These factors significantly contribute to the rapid spread of the plague pathogen, increasing the number of cases.
-Therefore, it is possible to identify risk groups that are more prone to infection with plague.
-It:
+Therefore, it is possible to identify risk groups that are more prone to contracting the plague.
+This:

 • veterinarians;